HASE-workshop/HASE-workshop.github.io/README.md

 Just a little bit further:
 * [ASA](https://www.asalosaltos.com) A Spanish posh tapas restaurant which is Satnam's favourite restaurant in the area.
 * [Ambinace](http://www.ambiencefinedininglosaltos.com) Michelin-starred restaurant near ASA (but Satnam prefers ASA).

+Palo Alto is not far and has many good restaurants including the excellent Michelin-starred [Zola](http://www.zolapaloalto.com/).
+ASA, Ambiance and Zola will require advance booking.

 Website under construction.